raoani/pythondataanalysis/IPLAnalysis/README.md

 4. ## Arrange the Batsmen according to their rank based on the total runs scored in all seasons.
-What is their contribution towards the total runs scored by their team in each season?
+What is their contribution to the total runs scored by their team in each season?

    Execute analysis_3.py as follows,